 Neo4j, one of the most popular databases, is a graph database management system which is ACID-compliant.
 As with any database, Neo4j is also a core component in any system and requires constant monitoring.
-Tracking memory management, garbage collection, and also aspects of Neo4j such as growth of your store, active transactions, and many other operational facets is important to understand the relationship between Neo4j and other elements in your IT environment.
-Monitoring Neo4j is made easy with Applications Manager's Neo4j monitoring tool which provides valuable insights into key Neo4j metrics, and notifies of areas that need attention, enabling you to optimize performance of Neo4j servers.
+Monitoring Neo4j is made easy with Applications Manager's capability for Neo4j monitoring which provides valuable insights into key Neo4j metrics, and notifies of areas that need attention, enabling you to optimize performance of Neo4j servers.

-Applications Manager enables you to perform thorough Neo4j Server Monitoring.
-It provides essential details about your database like memory, cluster, nodes, threads and many more and presents them in an operational dashboard, for easy grasp of information.
+Applications Manager enables you to perform thorough Neo4j monitoring by providing essential details about your database like memory, cluster, nodes, threads and many more while presenting them in an operational dashboard, for easy grasp of information.

 Memory management is crucial when it comes to databases.
 Applications Manager's Neo4j monitoring tool gives prominence to resource breakup and utilization of Neo4j database, providing details about Physical, Virtual and Swap memory usage.
 It also gives extensive Heap/Non-Heap memory breakdown data.
 Perform concurrent operations smoothly by optimizing the Heap Memory and Non-Heap Memory usage in Neo4j.

 Applications Manager's Neo4j management tool sheds light on thread operations in the server.
 It gives the count of total threads running, daemon threads, peak threads and live threads.
 Reduce the response time of database queries by identifying the threads that take up time and prioritizing them.
-Information about ID allocation such as the number of Node IDs, Property IDs, Relationship IDs and Relationship Type is available at your disposal.
+Monitor Neo4j to avail information about ID allocation such as the number of Node IDs, Property IDs, Relationship IDs and Relationship Type.

 Neo4j persists the database files to storage for long term durability.
-With the Neo4j Monitor, database administrators get an unparalleled insight into store details such as Store sizes and Property sizes with a breakdown for each.
+With Applications Manager's Neo4j monitor, database administrators get an unparalleled insight into store details such as Store sizes and Property sizes with a breakdown for each.
 These values helps forecast disk size and growth.

 Optimize response times by identifying transactions which are caught in a deadlock and avert them.
-Track metrics like Started, Peak Concurrent, Open, Commited and Rollbacked transactions with Neo4j Metrics Monitoring software.
+Track Neo4j performance metrics like Started, Peak Concurrent, Open, Commited and Rollbacked transactions with Neo4j monitoring software.

 Identify the root cause of various issues with Root Cause Analyzer and troubleshoot them quickly.
 Generate notifications based on the applied alerting rules on key metric data and escalate issues through email or SMS.
 Thresholds can be designated for various container parameters, and alerts can be configured to trigger in the event of a threshold violation.